-Table 6 summarizes the tasks to customize the Printer Inventory Manager.
-Required tasks are required by all installations.
+Table 7 on page 21 summarizes the tasks to customize the Printer Inventory Manager.
+Required tasks are necessary for all installations.
 Optional tasks are required only if the listed condition applies to your installation.

-Task Condition See page Identifying software requirements for Printer Inventory Manager Required 28 Enabling the Infoprint Server feature Optional: If the Infoprint Server feature was not in your original z/OS order 28 Updating the BPXPRMxx member of SYS1.PARMLIB Required 28 Making Language Environment and C++ runtime libraries available Optional: If required libraries are not in LNKLST 29 Creating Infoprint Server directories Required 30 Creating the Infoprint Server configuration file (aopd.conf) Required 34 Setting environment variables for the Printer Inventory Manager Required 43 Setting up security for the Printer Inventory and operator commands Required 47 Setting permissions for directories and executable files aopsetup Required 54 Customizing startup and shutdown commands and procedures Optional: To specify environment variables or to start and stop Infoprint Server with JCL procedures 56 Enabling Infoprint Server ISPF panels Required 66
+Table 7: Customization tasks for Printer Inventory Manager Task Condition "Identifying software requirements for Printer Inventory Manager" on page 22 Required "Enabling the Infoprint Server feature" on page 22 Optional: If the Infoprint Server feature was not in your original z/OS order.
+"Updating the BPXPRMxx member of SYS1.PARMLIB" on page 22 Required "Making Language Environment and C++ runtime libraries available" on page 25 Optional: If required libraries are not in LNKLST.
+"Creating Infoprint Server directories" on page 26 Required "Determining the Infoprint Server operating mode" on page 23 Optional: To activate new functions in Infoprint Server.
+"Creating and editing the Infoprint Server configuration file (aopd.conf)" on page 30 Required "Setting environment variables for the Printer Inventory Manager" on page 38 Required "Setting up security for the Printer Inventory and operator commands" on page 43 Required "Setting permissions for directories and executable files aopsetup" on page 49 Required "Customizing startup and shutdown commands and procedures" on page 51 Optional: To specify environment variables or to start and stop Infoprint Server with JCL procedures.

-Table 6.
-Customization tasks for Printer Inventory Manager
+Table 7: Customization tasks for Printer Inventory Manager